klingklang76/excelswissknife/README.md

 # Excel Swiss Knife

-**Excel Swiss Knife** is a free and open-source Excel add-in that adds hundreds of productivity tools missing from Excel.

-It is designed to speed up repetitive Excel tasks that normally require complex formulas, VBA code, or multiple external tools.
+**Excel Swiss Knife** is a free and open-source Excel add-in that adds hundreds of productivity tools missing from Excel, designed to speed up repetitive Excel tasks that normally require complex formulas, VBA code, or multiple external tools.

 ---

 ## Why Excel Swiss Knife exists